vanniktech/gradle-maven-publish-plugin/README.md

 }
 ```

-The username and password for Sonatype OSS can be provided as Gradle properties called `mavenCentralRepositoryUsername`
+The username and password for Sonatype OSS can be provided as Gradle properties called `mavenCentralUsername`
-and `mavenCentralRepositoryPassword` to avoid having to commit them.
+and `mavenCentralPassword` to avoid having to commit them.
 You can also supply them as environment variables
-called `ORG_GRADLE_PROJECT_mavenCentralRepositoryUsername` and `ORG_GRADLE_PROJECT_mavenCentralRepositoryPassword`.
+called `ORG_GRADLE_PROJECT_mavenCentralUsername` and `ORG_GRADLE_PROJECT_mavenCentralPassword`.

 You can add additional repositories to publish to using the standard Gradle APIs: